kriswebdev/BaseXML/README.md

 Author and Licence
 ------------------

 BaseXML algorithm and implementations have been developed by KrisWebDev.
-Implementations are under MIT or LGPL licenses depending on implementations (see source files).
+The applicable license is MIT license or LGPL license depending on implementations (see source files).